NAD IV Therapy – Adjunct Brain Optimization Support for Drug and Alcohol Detoxification

 How Do Neurorecovery IV Treatments Feel?

-NAD+ amino acid IV drips are generally well tolerated, as they’re comprised of simple amino enzymes and a natural co-factor.
-Some patients start to feel better on the first day of treatment.
+NAD+ amino acid IV drips are generally well tolerated, as they’re composed of simple amino enzymes and a natural cofactor.
+Some patients start to experience its beneficial effects on the first day of treatment.
 However, withdrawal symptoms may occur, including nausea, headaches, sweating, muscle spasms, constipation, diarrhea, fatigue, etc. But some patients feel these withdrawal symptoms are less severe when undergoing IV therapy.
 By the fourth day, you may notice that your cravings and anxiety have weakened.
-At this point, some patients began to experience a new positive outlook on life and better mental clarity and sleep.
-(NOTE: Since there are different NAD+ amino acid IV formulas, the formula chosen for you by Dr. Amauri, ND and Arv Buttar, RN will depend on your health, substance use and medical history.)
+At this point, some patients began to experience a new positive outlook and better mental clarity and sleep.
+(NOTE: Since there are different NAD+ amino acid IV formulas, the formula chosen for you by out health team will depend on your health, substance use and medical history.)

 To learn more about NAD+ amino acid neurorecovery therapies or other IV treatments offered at our clinic, call (416) 968-6961 or book your appointment online.

 Blum K, Oscar-Berman M, Stuller E, et al. Neurogenetics and Nutrigenomics of Neuro-Nutrient Therapy for Reward Deficiency Syndrome (RDS): Clinical Ramifications as a Function of Molecular Neurobiological Mechanisms.
 2012;3(5):139-. doi:10.4172/2155-6105.1000139.